 ESTP in Relationships

-As ESTPs mature and develop their tertiary Fe and inferior Ni functions, many report a growing capacity for emotional depth and commitment that complements their natural spontaneity.
+As ESTPs mature and develop their tertiary extraverted feeling and inferior introverted intuition functions, many report a growing capacity for emotional depth and commitment that complements their natural spontaneity.
 Quenk (2002) notes that the development of these less-preferred functions often occurs through meaningful relationship experiences, making intimate partnerships a particularly important arena for ESTP personal growth.
-Partners who appreciate the ESTP's vitality while gently encouraging emotional reflection tend to foster the most satisfying long-term dynamics.
+Partners who appreciate the ESTP's vitality while gently encouraging emotional reflection foster the most satisfying long-term dynamics.

 Career Paths & Professional Strengths